cagilalsac/UsersMicroservices/README.md

 Note: The GetByCountryId action is added at the bottom of the CitiesController to return a response with cities of a country having the country ID parameter value.
 https://github.com/cagilalsac/UsersMicroservices/tree/master/Locations.API/Controllers/CitiesController.cs

+Note: You need to set AppHost Project as the startup project so that you can send requests to the Users.API and Locations.API endpoints through the Aspire Dashboard.

 Note: Extra initial data seeding for locations can be found at:
 https://github.com/cagilalsac/UsersMicroservices/tree/master/Locations.API/Controllers/DatabaseController.cs